2.3.18 Provisions, Contingent Liabilities and Contingent Assets

 5) Retained Earnings

-Retained earnings repersents to net earnings not paid out as dividend but retained by the company to be reinvested in its core business.
-The amount is available for distribution of dividend to its equity shareholders.
-It also includes balance of remeasurment of net defined benefit obligation (net of taxes)
+Retained earnings repersents to net earnings not paid out as dividend.
+The amount is available for distribution of dividend to its equity shareholders It also includes balance of remeasurment of net defined benefit obligation (net of taxes)

-First pari passu charge on hypothecation of entire Property, Plant and Equipment of the Company (both present and future).
-Collateral Security:-
+Hypothecation of entire Property, Plant and Equipment of the Company except some part of land at Bathinda (both present and future) on first pari passu charge basis.

 b) All term loans (other than vehicle loans) are further guaranteed by Sh.
-Munish Avasthi (Managing Director).
+Munish Avasthi, Chairman and Managing Director of the Company.

 B. Vehicle Loan